 We make decisions on a daily basis, from something as innocent as figuring out what to have for lunch to deciding on whether to go for that last bid or not in a property auction.
 In business settings, sub-optimal decision making can lead to bad experiences for millions of users, lost of customers and revenue, or even the downfall of companies.
 In order to reduce preventable missteps, companies introduce good governance and typically look to their leaders and managers for sound decision making.
 This is complemented with a range of other measures such as the use of hypothesis driven approach to solve problems, the use of inceptions to kick off project with the proper stakeholders and training on critical thinking for employees.

 It is worth emphasising at this stage that the core of the matter is not about avoiding mistakes at all cost or criticising incidents after the fact.
 Rather, sound decision making is about preventing the kind of undesirable outcomes that would have been picked up and avoided through (1) experience and subject matter expertise, (2) collective intelligence and (3) structured thinking.
 The reality however can be harsh.
 As much as we strive for sound decision making, some times, as they put it, s**t happens.

-I have the privilege of being very close to some of these decisions.
-A closer look reveals a thing I call unholy trinity that prevented sound decision making, instead of factors which are beyond one’s control.
+A closer look at some of these decisions that did not go as well as people had hoped often reveals a thing I call unholy trinity.
 The unholy trinity in our context refers to the three characteristics of a person or a group of people who are involved in decision making that, knowingly or not, promote for suboptimal paths to be pursued.
 The presence of individuals exercising these traits during decision making greatly diminishes the effectiveness of the check and balance measures mentioned briefly above.
 This does not only lead to optimal solutions being missed, the presence of individuals with these traits in the governance structure will ensure that the business continues investing in less than ideal approaches.
 We will discuss these traits.

 I am better than anyone else